-Construction activities, including pipe installation, staging, stockpiling, and transport of materials would take place on Marin County Roads and Muir Woods Road.
-This includes the installation of new manholes and gravity sewer conveyance pipe beneath the road.
+Construction activities, including pipe installation, stagingStaging, stockpiling, and transport of materials would take place on Marin County Roads and Muir Woods Road.
+This includesWhere required, any NPS construction activities, including the installation of new manholes and gravity sewer conveyance pipe beneath the county roads.
 The NPS would comply with all County requirements for obtaining and maintaining access to this infrastructure.
 Construction is anticipated to begin in the summer of 2018 and be completed by the winter of 2018.
 All constraints stated previously would apply throughout all project actions.
 Rehabilitation of the wastewater lines for each of the following sections is described below with approximate project duration.